 What is this SPF & UPF business?

 SPF (Sun Protection Factor).
 We all know it and have used it A LOT.
 It can be found in sunscreen and measures the effectiveness of sunscreen and how well it will protect skin from UV rays (those rays that cause sunburn, speed up ageing and can contribute to cancer - Yes, those lovely rays!)
 It tests the amount of time for sun-exposed skin to redden.
-Keep an eye out on our next blog where we dive further into the world of sunscreen.
+Also read our blog about conventional vs mineral sunscreens.

 UPF (Ultraviolet protection factor) measures the effectiveness of sun protective fabrics, fundamentally measuring how much the sun’s UV radiation will penetrate the fabric and reach the skin.
 Thanks to our UPF50+ kid’s swimwear here at NED we feel super comfortable that our little adventurers are sufficiently protected from the harmful UV rays.
 The UPF50+ fabric provides 98% coverage for your kid’s skin.
 And an added bonus, unlike sunscreen there is no need to set the alarm to go run around and re-apply!
 Yes, we are here to make your life easier… you’re welcome.

 Most of us tend to love the sun!
 Over at NED, our solemn aim is to get kids to play outdoors again while getting our shot of vitamin D. We just have to be sun smart about it.